JanHerca/urantiapedia/output/wikijs/en/article/Luis_Coll/El_Libro_de_Urantia_y_la_reencarnacion.md

-When people come across _The Urantia Book_ and begin to read and study it, they may ask themselves the following question, especially people who believe in reincarnation: **what does the $E l$ Urantia Book have to say about the reincarnation?**
+When people come across _The Urantia Book_ and begin to read and study it, they may ask themselves the following question, especially people who believe in reincarnation: **what does the Urantia Book have to say about the reincarnation?**

 Well, regarding reincarnation, in another physical life here on this planet, _The Urantia Book_ has very little to say.
 It simply says that we do not reincarnate here again, that the spirits of the dead do not return.